therealsult/sultan_abdullah_A1-Midterm/README.md

 Each member must choose one side and make a t paragraph argument and add an image of their chosen side.

 ## Contributing
-therealsult - Sultan Abdullah.
+therealsult - Sultan Abdullah

-greattgrate1234 - Sultan Abdullah.
+greattgrate1234 - Sultan Abdullah

 ## History